mrcavalcanti/mosaicoo/docs/sources/datasources/aws-cloudwatch/_index.md

 A period is the length of time associated with a specific Amazon CloudWatch statistic.
 Periods are defined in numbers of seconds, and valid values for period are 1, 5, 10, 30, or any multiple of 60.

 If the period field is left blank or set to `auto`, then it calculates automatically based on the time range and [cloudwatch's retention policy](https://aws.amazon.com/about-aws/whats-new/2016/11/cloudwatch-extends-metrics-retention-and-new-user-interface/).
 The formula used is `time range in seconds / 2000`, and then it snaps to the next higher value in an array of predefined periods `[60, 300, 900, 3600, 21600, 86400]` after removing periods based on retention.
-By clicking `Show Query Preview` in the query editor, you can see what period Grafana used.
+By clicking `Show Query Preview` in the query editor, you can see what period Mosaicoo used.

 #### Alias